NickChronis2004/home-server/README.md

 ```
 Not available via chat (makes sense — if you stop the orchestrator, there's no chat left to send a command through).

 **What it does:** Completely stops the `jarvis-orchestrator` container.
 JARVIS stops responding to anything — no AI functionality at all.
-Core services (Jellyfin, Pi-hole, Samba, Vaultwarden, Portainer, Uptime Kuma) **remain unaffected** and keep running normally.
+Core services (Jellyfin, Pi-hole, Samba, Vaultwarden, Portainer, Uptime Kuma) **remain unaffected** and keep running normally. `os-helper` (the host service) and the Loki/Grafana stack also keep running — they don't depend on the orchestrator at all.

 **When to use it:** More severe than SNOWFALL — if you want to shut JARVIS down entirely (e.g. debugging, suspicious behavior that lockdown alone doesn't stop, or you want to make code changes without it running at the same time).